 - Accessories: Of course, you want to make your space look lived in and aesthetically pleasing.
 This is where money will be spent on wall decor, pictures and artwork, pillows, vases, candles and an assortment of other decorative items.

 Here’s a trick to spending less in every single one of these categories: buy a smaller home!
 To compare apples to apples, go ahead and think of your current dream home, but just a smaller version of it.
-Once you downsize your home, you can downsize your spending across all categories.
-When you combine a smaller mortgage payment with less spending in all of these categories, it’s easy to see how you can dramatically decrease your housing costs, thereby freeing up money to pay down debt/save/invest.
-Heck, after you meet your financial obligations, go ahead and use some of those savings to spend, too!
+Once you downsize your home, you can downsize your spending across ALL categories.
+When you combine a smaller mortgage payment with less spending in all of these categories, it’s easy to see how you can dramatically decrease your housing costs, thereby freeing up money to pay down debt/save/invest/spend.

 Knowing what I know about home ownership at this point, I am looking forward to a day where we can downsize.
 I am a minimalist at heart, although this has been proven to be very difficult when adding a non-minimalist spouse and young children into the mix.
 I am constantly going through the house, looking for things to either toss, recycle, or donate.
 Regardless of your intentions, it is extremely easy to have random things accumulate in your home if you have the space for it.